 At any given time, an individual may exert their influence and disrupt your project.
 Or perhaps a group may be struggling in terms of their attitude towards the project.
 And let’s not forget outside organizations that our project may impact.

 So, when do we start identifying stakeholders?
 Day one.
-When I’m assigned a project, one of the first things that I do is start asking who may be impacted or who may impact this project.
-This helps me to identify participants for the project charter process.
+When you're assigned a project, one of the first things that you do is start asking who may be impacted or who may impact this project.
+This helps identify participants for the project charter process.

 Some stakeholders are obvious—the project sponsor, the project team, the project manager, and your customers.
 However, there may be unknown/unknown stakeholders.
 We don’t know they exist, and we don’t know their potential impact.

 You can categorize the information in the stakeholder register into three areas: